Keyboard shortcuts

 sim.car_calls(car)Floor buttons currently pressed inside a car – use for cab button-panel rendering

-sim.assigned_car(stop, direction)DCS-style “your elevator will be car B” indicator
+sim.assigned_car(stop, direction)DCS-style “your elevator will be car B” indicator (first entry at multi-line stops)

 sim.eta_for_call(stop, direction)Countdown timer for hall displays